A reflective essay film about the Syrian Civil War's fracturing of family relationships and the fragility of existence.

-A meditation on the socially-stratified city of Hong Kong - this crafty essay film reflects on the alienation and social dislocation of its residents produced by the undercurrents of change to its political economy.
+Filmed in the years leading up to the recent crisis - this meditation on the socially-stratified city of Hong Kong reflects on the alienation and social dislocation of its residents produced by the undercurrents of change to its political economy.

 This intimate documentary delves into the phenomenon of African online scamming - and draws out its insightful sociological and political undertones.